cwebba1/eleventyone/app/blog/2023-06-23-put-the-mask-on-myself-first.md

 tags: ['post', 'personal']
 image: assets/images/parque-naciona-edgar-zuniga.jpg
 imageAlt: Parque Naciona, Edgar Zúñiga Jiménez
+caption: I am grateful for the opportunity to serve but it feels very hard.
 description: My brother needs a new liver.
 He's does all he can to destroy himself.
 templateEngineOverride: njk,md
 ---